bseibold/tpkbdctl/README.md

 Others
 ------

-To have your perferred configuration set automatically, a udev rule can be used.
+To have your preferred configuration set automatically, a udev rule can be used.
 Place the following code in  `/etc/udev/rules.d/10-tpkbdctl.rules`.

     SUBSYSTEM=="hidraw", ATTRS{idVendor}=="17ef", ATTRS{idProduct}=="6009", ACTION=="add", RUN+="/etc/udev/tpkbdctl_runner"